-Parents are informed of the importance of consistent attendance at campus-based activities through newsletters, parent/teacher conferences, email, phone calls, Facebook, Twitter, and the Schoolway app.
+Parents are informed of the importance of consistent attendance at campus-based activities through newsletters, parent/teacher conferences, email, phone calls, Facebook, Twitter, and the Schoolway or Remind apps.
 The district website is updated with current news and informational items that all interested parties can access.
 NSISD always seeks new opportunities that will increase parental engagement and student success.